Tom Armstrong, Ph.D.

 Zoe Brown is a sophomore intended psychology major.
 She is interested in abnormal psychology, social psychology, and how psychology interacts with the political system.
 Besides working in the PEEP Lab, Zoe enjoys biking, reading, and spending time with her cat.

-Gökay is a junior psychology major from Instanbul, Turkey with a background in computer science and affective computing.
-He is interested in improving mental health care and wellness through apps that deliver treatment and coaching in conjunction with wearable measures of emotion.
+Gökay is a senior Psychology major with a background in product design and affective computing.
+He is interested in improving people’s lives through products that deliver treatment and coaching in conjunction with wearable measures of emotion.

 Sara is a junior psychology major with a history minor.
 She is particularly interested in abnormal psychology, language acquisition, and learning theory.
 Outside of the lab, she enjoys cooking, participating in the Whitman Glean Team, and working behind the circulation desk of the Penrose Library.